simbo/brigidde/README.md

 ---

+## Application goals [WIP]

+  - [x] A terminal-like progressive web app.
+  - [ ] You can run commands.
+  - [ ] You can interact with a human-like ai assistant.
+  - [ ] You can authenticate and connect with other users.

 ## Features [WIP]

 ### Server

-  - [x] oauth strategywith external providers
+  - [x] oauth strategy with external providers
       - [x] store minimum user profiles with respective auth info
       - [x] support github oauth
       - [x] support twitter oauth